Trip generation

-Trip generation is the first step in the conventional four-step transportation forecasting process used for forecasting travel demands.
+Trip generation is the first step in the transportation forecasting process used for forecasting travel demands.
 It predicts the number of trips originating in or destined for a particular traffic analysis zone (TAZ).

-Trip generation analysis focuses on residences and residential trip generation is thought of as a function of the social and economic attributes of households.
+Trip generation analysis focuses on residences and other land uses to forecast the number of motorized person-trips or vehicle trips originating from or ending at a specific location.
 At the level of the traffic analysis zone, residential land uses "produce" or generate trips.
 Traffic analysis zones are also destinations of trips, trip attractors.
 The analysis of attractors focuses on non-residential land uses.

 This process is followed by trip distribution, mode choice, and route assignment.

 Input data

-A forecasting activity, such as one based on the concept of economic base analysis, provides aggregate measures of population and activity growth.
-Land use forecasting distributes forecast changes in activities in a disaggregate-spatial manner among zones.
-The next step in the transportation planning process addresses the question of the frequency of origins and destinations of trips in each zone: for short, trip generation.
+A forecasting activity, such as one based on economic base analysis, provides aggregate measures of population and economic activity growth.
+Land use forecasting distributes forecast changes in activities in a disaggregate spatial manner across zones.
+The next step in the transportation planning process addresses the question of the frequency of trip origins and destinations in each zone: for short, trip generation.

 Analysis

 Initial analysis

-The first zonal trip generation (and its inverse, attraction) analysis in the Chicago Area Transportation Study (CATS) followed the “decay of activity intensity with distance from the central business district (CBD)” thinking current at the time.
+The first zonal trip generation (and its inverse, attraction) analysis in the Chicago Area Transportation Study (CATS) followed the "decay of activity intensity with distance from the central business district (CBD)" thinking current at the time.
 Data from extensive surveys were arrayed and interpreted on a distance-from-CBD scale.
-For example, commercial land use in ring 0 (the CBD and vicinity) was found to generate 728 vehicle trips per day in 1956.
+For example, commercial land use in ring 0 (the CBD and vicinity) generated 728 vehicle trips per day in 1956.
 That same land use in ring 5 (about 17 km from the CBD) generated about 150 trips per day.

 The case of trip destinations will illustrate use of the concept of activity decline with intensity (as measured by distance from CBD) worked.
 Destination data are arrayed: